efournier92/Golf-Score-Tabulator/README.md

 ##Golf Score Tabulator

-This is a simple application I built to print a golf score to the command line, based on a hash.
-For the example in `app.rb`, I used the following data:
+This is a simple application I built to print a golf score to the command line, based on an array of hashes located in `app.rb`.

+In the CLI output, each hole displays whether the score was over, under, or at par.

+I built this application to practice compound data structure iterations in Ruby.

+For the example in `app.rb` or master branch, I used the following data:
 * Hole 1 (Par 5): 7
 * Hole 2 (Par 4): 5
 * Hole 3 (Par 3): 3